 Skip to content

-Finding a place to stay
+Finding a place to rent

 Schufa

 To get around this you can stay in an Airbnb for a couple of months and then get a Schufa, or say upfront that you don’t have one yet, or look for properties that do not require one.
-If you have a employment contract, you can also ask if they will accept that.
+If you have an employment contract, you can also ask if they will accept that.

 Simple Germany has a good guide on getting a Schufa